LousLab/Butterfly_diffusion/README.md

 The model is trained by:

-1. Selecting a clean butterfly image.
+1. Selecting a butterfly image.
 2. Generating random Gaussian noise.
 3. Selecting a random diffusion timestep.
 4. Adding noise according to that timestep.